Kajabi/sage-archived/README.md

 **Note:** The Sage version is defined by the `./package.json` version and the version-tagged git commit.
 Please ensure these values match after a version bump.

 ### Update Kajabi-Products To The Latest Sage Version
-Our main app is updated by pulling setting a version-tagged commit from the Kajabi/Sage master branch as the source for the Sage frontend dependency.
+Our main app is uses a version-tagged commit from the Kajabi/Sage master branch as the source for the Sage frontend dependency.

 This can be done using:
 ```bash